ZHAW-certAInty/pipeline-documentation/docs/user-guide/important_notes.md

 :::caution

-The dataset must be pushed to the pipeline's data repo before running the pipeline.
+The dataset must be pushed to the pipeline's data repo before running the experiment.

 :::